syncfusion-content/javascript-docs/js/PercentageTextBox/Overview.md

 * **Step Value**—Enables you to increment or decrement the current value by step value.

 * **Localization**—Essential JavaScript Text Boxes provide localization support.
-These controls****use Globalize.js, a simple JavaScript library that enables you to globalize and localize the format, and parse numbers and dates according to theculture.
-For more information on Glibalize.js, see[GitHub Here](https://github.com/jquery/globalize).
+These controls use **Globalize.js**, a simple JavaScript library that enables you to globalize and localize the format, and parse numbers and dates according to theculture.
+For more information on Glibalize.js, see [GitHub Here](https://github.com/jquery/globalize).

 * **Keyboard Navigation**—You can interact with Text Boxes by using keyboard.